-- Bill 44: The Employment Standards Code Amendment Act - This Bill amends The Employment Standards Code. - Currently, employees who are unable to work due to circumstances related to the COVID-19 pandemic are entitled to a temporary leave of absence. - The amendments allow an employee to take a leave if the employee is more susceptible to COVID-19 because of an underlying medical condition, ongoing medical treatment or other illness.
+- Bill 44: The Employment Standards Code Amendment Act - This Bill amends The Employment Standards Code. - Currently, employees who are unable to work due to circumstances related to the COVID-19 pandemic are entitled to a temporary leave of absence: - is in quarantine, isolation or self-isolation per guidance or directives issued by public health authorities for reasons related to COVID-19; - is under medical examination, supervision or treatment related to COVID-19; - must comply with or is subject to an order made under The Emergency Measures Act or The Public Health Act as a result of COVID-19; - is providing care, support or assistance to a family member as a result of COVID-19, including due to school and daycare closures; - is directed not to work because the employer is concerned about the employee's exposure to others; or - is directly affected by travel restrictions and cannot reasonably be expected to travel to their workplace. - The amendments allow an employee to take a leave if the employee is more susceptible to COVID-19 because of an underlying medical condition, ongoing medical treatment or other illness.
 Other circumstances for taking leave in relation to COVID-19 may be set by regulation. - Employers may require employees to verify a leave by providing a certificate of a health professional only if permitted to do so by regulation. - A transitional provision previously enacted in April 2020 is repealed.